-Task No Task Responsibility Resources Required Time Line 1 Implement detailed inspection program for bridges, Kerbs, Footpaths as per Conquest condition parameters.
-Coordinator, Asset Management /Asset Technical Officer In-house/External 12 months 2 Review the accuracy and currency of asset data Coordinator, Asset Management/Asset Systems Development Officer In-house 12 months 3 Develop 4 year work program for renewals for all transport Assets Coordinator, Asset Management/ Asset Technical Officers In-house 12 months 4 It is essential that Council perform on-going quality control to validate the transport asset condition data and other attributes stored in the Asset Management System (Conquest) before this data Coordinator, Asset Management and Asset Systems Development Officer In-house 12 months is utilized in the Assetic Predictor Model 5 Financial information used to inform this Transport AM Plan bundles the operational costs and maintenance costs together.
-Splitting of these costs will allow more indepth analysis and accurate modelling.
-System and Management Accountant In-house 12 months 6 Review of unit rates and asset valuations Coordinator, Asset Management In-house 12 months 7 Review of capital renewal and maintenance strategies.
-Executive Manager, Infrastructure In-house 12 months 8 Investigate alternate & new treatments to reduce renewal costs and/or significantly extend useful life of transport assets (such as roads, footpaths) Asset Technical Officer/Asset System Development Officer In-house 12 months 9 Maintain an annual review of the AM Plan incorporating an update of service level performance, financial projections, and risk.
-Manager Assets/ Coordinator, Asset Management In-house/External 12 months
+Task Task Responsibility Resources Time No Required Line 1 Implement detailed inspection program for bridges, kerbs, footpaths as per Conquest condition parameters.
+Strategic Assets Coordinator / Assets Pavements Engineer In- house/External 12 months 2 Review the accuracy and currency of asset data Strategic Assets Coordinator / Asset Systems Development Officer In-house 12 months 3 Develop 4 year work program for renewals for all transport Assets Strategic Assets Coordinator / Assets Pavements Engineer In-house 12 months 4 It is essential that Council perform on-going quality control to validate the transport asset condition data and other attributes stored in the Asset Management System (Conquest) before this data is utilised in the Assetic Predictor Model Strategic Assets Coordinator and Asset Systems Development Officer In-house 12 months 5 Financial information used to inform this Transport AM Plan bundles the operational costs and maintenance costs together.
+Splitting of these costs will allow more in-depth analysis and accurate modelling.
+System and Management Accountant In-house 12 months 6 Review of unit rates and asset valuations Strategic Assets Coordinator/Asset Systems Development Officer In-house 12 months 7 Review of capital renewal and maintenance strategies.
+Executive Manager, Infrastructure In-house 12 months 8 Investigate alternate & new treatments to reduce renewal costs and/or significantly extend useful life of transport assets (such as roads, footpaths) Assets and Pavements Engineer/Asset System Development Officer In-house 12 months 9 Maintain an annual review of the AM Plan incorporating an update of service level performance, financial projections, and risk.
+Strategic Assets Coordinator In- house/External 12 months